cysouw/diathesis/text/c02_case.md

 ### [ – | N ] Weather agents {#sec:case-nominative-addition}

-For weather verbs [@Next], semantically it seems to be rather clear that the addition of an agent is an extension to a basically avalent verb.
+For weather verbs [@next], semantically it seems to be rather clear that the addition of an agent is an extension to a basically avalent verb.
 However, formally there is no difference between the notion of 'nominative addition' as discussed in this section and a 'nominative drop' as discussed in [@sec:case-nominative-drop].

 :::ex
 a.
 Es weht.
 b.
 Der Wind weht.
 :::

 Such addition of an agent appears to be rare.
-It is crucial to distinguish agent-like subjects that are the originators of the phenomenon expressed by the verb, like *Wind* 'wind' in [@Last b], from patient-like subjects that are propelled by the phenomenon, like *Blätter* 'leaves' [@Next a].
+It is crucial to distinguish agent-like subjects that are the originators of the phenomenon expressed by the verb, like *Wind* 'wind' in [@last b], from patient-like subjects that are propelled by the phenomenon, like *Blätter* 'leaves' [@next a].
 With such patient-like subjects a locational phrase is necessary.
 These constructions are discussed in [@sec:prepositions-weather-manner-movement].

 :::ex
 a.
 Die Blätter wehen durch die Luft.